PayPay

 From a smartphone app, users link their bank account and add money to their PayPay account.
 At the point of sale, the user makes a payment either by scanning a QR code, or by having the clerk scan a bar code on the smartphone.

 2020 cybersecurity incident

-PayPay server was hacked on November 28, 2020 which was originated in Brazil.
+PayPay's server fell victim to a hacking attack, originating in Brazil, on November 28, 2020.
 As per the operator of PayPay, a server containing personal and financial information of its entire userbase was compromised.
 The company acknowledged that configuration flaws led to unauthorized access to information.
 The service operator was later notified of the incident and preventive measures were taken.